cocos/cocos-docs/en/engine/rendering/sorting.md

     ![default](sorting/default-sort.png)

-- The cube and sphere materials require the option of using the translucent render queue:.
+- The cube and sphere materials require the option of using the translucent render queue.

     ![technique](sorting/tech.png)